 In the case of Imperial Fresh Markets, much of the financing for the expansion came from a $5.5 million New Markets Tax Credit.
 (For NMTC deals, the U.S. Treasury gives CDFIs or other community development groups authority to distribute a specific amount of federal tax credits to private investors, such as banks, when they make an investment in the CDFI or in a separate pool of capital the CDFI controls.
 Each NMTC investment must be re-deployed as capital, for any number of projects, in the community within a year, typically to start up or scale up businesses to create jobs in low-income areas.)
 In 12 rounds of allocations since the NMTC program was created in 2000, the U.S. Treasury has awarded Capital Impact seven tax credit allocations totaling $492 million.

 The Shina brothers plan to add 35 new employees to serve their newly expanded Imperial Fresh Market, doubling the number of jobs at the location.

 Capital Impact also provided another $3.3 million loan to finance the Imperial Fresh Markets expansion and renovation.
 This loan was made possible by a grant from the Healthy Food Financing Initiative, another federal program for which Capital Impact advocates.
-They don’t do that advocacy alone.

 The Philadelphia-based Opportunity Finance Network (OFN), with over 200 member CDFIs, has long been an industry voice.
 For example, OFN has long clamored for an increase in the budget of the CDFI Fund, the arm of the U.S. Treasury responsible for certifying CDFIs as well as providing a number of programs that have become integral to the work of both large and small CDFIs around the country.
 (The CDFI Fund administers the NMTC program.)